Jake Taylor (footballer, born 1998): Port Vale

-On 11 January 2021, Taylor signed on a permanent deal with Port Vale on a three-and-a-half year deal.
+On 11 January 2021, Taylor signed a permanent deal with Port Vale on a three-and-a-half-year deal.
 Rather than pay Nottingham Forest a transfer fee, the club agreed to a large sell-on clause.
 New manager Darrell Clarke dropped Taylor from the starting line-up after saying he needed to "add that bit of steel to his game", though added that "I see him having a bright future".
 He was sidelined with injury in early April, having scored once from 13 appearances for the club in the second half of the 2020–21 season.
 His agent, Phil Sproson, commented that "he has to have a good pre-season and then see what develops... he just needs to recapture the form he had when he first came on loan".

-He missed all of the pre-season and the start of the 2021–22 regular season with a thigh injury.
+He missed the pre-season and the start of the 2021–22 regular season with a thigh injury.
 He made 11 appearances before a reoccurrence of a quad injury saw ruled out of action "for a substantial time" in January.
 He returned to action on 15 April, earning praise from interim manager Andy Crosby for his performance after coming on as a 55th-minute substitute in a 1–0 win at Hartlepool United.
 He started in the play-off final at Wembley Stadium as Vale secured promotion with a 3–0 victory over Mansfield Town; Michael Baggaley of The Sentinel wrote that "[Taylor] used the ball well, spreading play with some pin-point crossfield passes".

 Morecambe

-He was reportedly a target of Morecambe in June 2022, with manager Derek Adams looking to sign him on a "bargain deal" to replace the departed Aaron Wildig.
+Taylor was reportedly a target of Morecambe in June 2022, with manager Derek Adams looking to sign him on a "bargain deal" to replace the departed Aaron Wildig.
 The transfer was confirmed on 8 July, with Morecambe paying an undisclosed fee and Taylor signing a two-year deal and stating that "I just wanted to go to a club where I felt wanted, play regularly and express myself".
 He missed two months of the season after picking up a muscle injury against Accrington Stanley at the start of October.
+He made 15 starts and twelve substitute appearances throughout the 2022–23 campaign as Morecambe were relegated out of League One.
+He played 32 games in the 2023–24 campaign, scoring one goal, and was not retained at the end of his contract.
+He spent the 2024–25 season without a club as he struggled to overcome persistent injuries.

+Truro City

+Taylor signed a short-term deal with newly promoted National League club Truro City, managed by former Port Vale boss John Askey, on 6 August 2025.